 Read the Managerial Revolution by James Burnham

 You were brilliant on dewbs and co last night Matt, thank you.
 If it wasn’t for you and others like you I’d be in total despair.
-As Aayan Hirsi Ali has stated, the fall of Europe is her worst nightmare and the UK is very near the tipping point.
+As Ayaan Hirsi Ali has stated, the fall of Europe is her worst nightmare and the UK is very near the tipping point.

 I am in despair